-There can be a lot to think about when you are arranging the transport of a yacht or superyacht.
-For those who are shipping a superyacht halfway around the world for the first time, this can leave a lot of questions are best answered by an expert yacht carrier.
+There can be a lot to think about when you are arranging the transport of a yacht or superyacht; for those who are shipping a superyacht halfway around the world for the first time, this can leave a lot of questions, questions that are best answered by an expert yacht carrier.

 Yacht transport FAQs

 Do I have to be aboard when my yacht is loaded?

 No, but you or your agent usually have to take the boat directly to the vessel yourselves, so that loading can start immediately.

 This depends on the particular transport vessel and company that you are using, sometimes there is not enough space on board for the owner, captain or crew, but usually arrangements can be made if places are required.

 The whole process of transporting the yacht is understandably much smoother if you have all the necessary paperwork to hand, and is vital in order to gain customs clearance.
 For this, you'll need to bring the yacht's certificate of registry, a copy of your passport and a copy of your commercial invoice.

 Will my boat arrive dockside at the assigned delivery time?

 Generally most vessels arrive at the scheduled time given by the transport carrier.
 In such an unpredictable trade, transport companies are not however in a position to guarantee delivery times, due to potential delays with loading, clearances, bad weather along the route, engine damage and/or other problems that may occur during the voyage.